RapidAPI/DevRel-Stack-Data/guides/posts/rest-api-principles/post.md

 	linkText="Read more"
 	linkHref="https://rapidapi.com/learn/hub"
 >
-	Learn more about how to use RapidAPI Hub
+	Learn more about how to use RapidAPI Hub.
 </Callout>

 ## Representational State Transfer (REST) API